PoisotLab/ms_metaweb_perspectives/README.md

-Before moving further, it is important to clarify the epistemic status of node values derived from embeddings: specifically, they are *not* functional traits, and therefore should not be discussed in terms of effects or responses.
+Before moving further, it is important to clarify the epistemic status of node values derived from embeddings: specifically, they are *not* functional traits, and therefore should not be interpreted in terms of effects or responses.
 As per the framework of @Malaterre2019Functional, these values neither derive from, nor result in, changes in organismal performance, and should therefore not be used to quantify *e.g.* functional diversity.
 This holds true even when there are